slchris/m1-gentoo-dotfiles/readme.md

 ## Build Gentoo Stage4

-After the update is complete we can build the new gentoo system.
+After the update is complete, we can build the new gentoo system.

 > Switch to the root user to do the following